Projects

 Young Australians News Literacy (2018-2020)

 To develop the news media literacy of young Australians, we partnered with Museum of Australian Democracy (MoAD).
-This project supported and complemented a new exhibition at MoAD titled, Truth Power and a Free Press.
-The project activities included a national survey of young people’s news engagement, a survey of teacher attitudes toward teaching news literacy and a study of the Australian news media to examine the inclusion and representation of young Australians in the news.
+This project supported and complemented a new exhibition at MoAD titled, Truth Power and a Free Press The project activities included a national survey of young people’s news engagement, a survey of teacher attitudes toward teaching news literacy and a study of the Australian news media to examine the inclusion and representation of young Australians in the news.
 Engagement events included a mentoring News Champion program, training workshops and contributions to a semi-permanent exhibition.
 Read more.

 Supporting Media Literacy Initiatives

-The research team have applied the program’s research findings and the media literacy framework to provide advice and support to a number of Australian media literacy research programs and projects including the Alannah and Madelaine Foundation’s Media Literacy Lab, the Australian Associated Press Factcheck Advocacy Campaign (AAP), the National Film and Sound Archive of Australia’s Media Literacy program, the Museum of Australian Democracy’s Media Literacy resources and their Truth, Power & a Free Press exhibition and the evaluation of the InQueensland Media Academy training.
+The research team has applied the program’s research findings and the media literacy framework to provide advice and support to a number of Australian media literacy research programs and projects including SquizKids NewsHounds curriculum, the Alannah and Madelaine Foundation’s Media Literacy Lab, the Australian Associated Press Factcheck Advocacy Campaign (AAP), the National Film and Sound Archive of Australia’s Media Literacy program, the Museum of Australian Democracy’s Media Literacy resources and their Truth, Power & a Free Press exhibition and the evaluation of the InQueensland Media Academy training.